-First-time buyers typically focus on gathering funds for a down payment and closing costs, but when you buy a home, you should keep some cash reserves available for emergency expenses and continue to set aside money from each paycheck to rebuild your savings.
+Allow yourself some time to adjust to your new housing costs and to make a financial plan before spending on extras such as decorating and home improvement.
+You should keep some cash reserves available for emergency expenses and continue to set aside money from each paycheck to rebuild your savings.